ShreyT1257/QH-InternshipTask/README.md

 My Analysis and Working:
 I picked up 10 images from Google and displayed them on one web page that resembles the first part, later using another web page created equal partitions and displayed those images in two divisions that looked like separate sections !
+We are required to use Heroku to deploy the application but since some connectivity issues, I could not upload the files there but will surely try and resolve errors as early as possible.